rjw245/rjw245.github.io/_posts/2019-05-21-lightweight-memory-protection.md

 ## Heap Protection

-The heap is implemented as a simple Knuth heap, based upon the implementation from lab 5, with some changes to accomodate the MPU.
+The heap is implemented as a simple Knuth heap with some changes to accomodate the MPU.
 Any memory allocated to a task on the heap is guaranteed to be isolated from other tasks.
 This is achieved by grouping memory allocations together into MPU subregions by the owner task.
 When tasks are allocated memory, the heap manager associates the task with all MPU subregions touched by the allocated block.
 The task now "owns" those subregions, and no other task will be allocated memory in those subregions.
 In this way, the heap manager guarantees that every subregion will contain blocks belonging to at most one task.
 When the last allocated block in a given subregion is freed, the owner task relinquishes ownership of the subregion, and the heap manager is free to allocate memory in that subregion to another task.
 At this point, protecting the heap is as simple as prohibiting access to heap subregions that the running task doesn't "own".

 A naive solution would be to statically partition the heap into equal-size pieces and allocate one to each task in the system.
 However, the approach I have chosen ought to scale better to systems where tasks may vary in their demand for heap memory.
 For example, if only half of all tasks use the heap, then any blocks statically allocated to the other tasks would go unused -- a huge waste.
 In the case where the number of tasks in the system is maximized and all demand heap memory, my solution will allocate each a subregion and converge to the simpler approach.